Incense In The Wind

 Spiritual Sky incense was the main brand in the 1970s.
 It was hand made by the Krishna temple in California, and distributed and sold through local Krishna temples.
 It was a quality product, but wasn't expensive.
 According to this site, there were financial problems, and the brand changed hands a few times.
 It is currently owned in the USA by Willert Home Products, a chemical fragrance company, and they are the 14th owners.
 There is also a New Zealand based company which uses the name, as well as a West Bengal company.
 In France the brand is distributed by Laboratoires SIPA.

 I have nine small, cheaply printed flat packets of Spiritual Sky incense.
 I can't remember where I bought them - probably a market stall in Gillingham.
-The UK distributor is EmporiumUK.biz, The sticks are barely 8 inch, and are on very thin strips of bamboo, with the amount of incense paste sometimes less than three quarters the length of the stick.
+The UK distributor is EmporiumUK.biz [closed 2021], The sticks are barely 8 inch, and are on very thin strips of bamboo, with the amount of incense paste sometimes less than three quarters the length of the stick.
 The sticks are undyed and dirty with charcoal dust.
 All the incense paste is black and thinly applied.
 The sticks are hand rolled.
 Some of the packets are slightly different - they have almost identical design, but are better printed on better quality cardboard.
 They have the name of Karigar on the back - a West Bengal incense company, who have trade links with EmporiumUK.biz.
 All the designs are exactly the same, with the only difference between aromas being the name at the bottom of the packs.

 I also have a packet of 10 inch sticks distributed by Laboratoires SIPA.
 The packet is about the same size as I remember from the 70s, though the printing is poor.
 The incense, however, is better quality than the 8 inch ones - using sandalwood and/or makko powder rather than charcoal, giving a tidy appearance, leaving less mess on the hands, and providing a better base aroma to the combustible material than charcoal.